No one turned away

-Although they should get meaningful advice and assistance from their council, Crisis' recent research shows too often single homeless people are given little help or turned away with none at all.
+Although they should get meaningful advice and assistance from their council, Crisis' research shows too often single homeless people are given little help or turned away with none at all.

 The consequences of councils failing to intervene early can be devastating and can cause people to fall deeper into homelessness.
 The answer is to change the law so that all homeless people get the help they need.

 The Government strengthen the law so that no one is forced to sleep rough

 All single homeless people have the right to receive written advice, real assistance and emergency accommodation when they need it

 Together with our supporters we have been campaigning hard for a change in the law:

 - More than 11,300 people signed our 'No one turned away' petition